Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

 How to Make a Paper Heart

-Easy crafts don't get much easier than this!
-This paper heart is simple to craft and can be made out of most types of paper.
-Have fun experimenting with pages from old dictionaries, comic books or even sheet music.
-It's a great way to use up left over pieces of scrapbook paper that you've got laying around.
-Once you've got a hang of how to make this heart craft, try making smaller or larger versions.
+Crafting doesn't get much easier than this!
+This paper heart is simple to craft and can be made out of almost any type of paper.
+Have fun experimenting with pages from old dictionaries, comic books, or even sheet music.
+It's a great way to use up leftover pieces of scrapbook paper that you've got lying around.
+Once you've got the hang of how to make this heart craft, try making smaller or larger versions.

 Cut your paper into the following strips:

-One strip also measuring 12" x 1" but different color than first two (c)
+- One strip also measuring 12" x 1" but different color than the first two (c)

 Tip: Since the insides and outsides of each heart are visible, this craft lends itself nicely to double-sided papers.
 If your papers are all white on the backs, consider alternating a heart so the insides (or outsides) aren't all white.
 This will give your finished piece more depth and contrast.

 Fold strip "c" in half, creating a crisp crease.

 Hold folded strip "c" in one hand with the fold at the bottom.
 The bottom fold is going to be the bottom of the innermost heart.
 Place strips "d" and "e" on each side (outside) of strip "c," lining up the bottoms evenly to prepare for stapling.
 Strips "d" and "e" are each half of your middle heart, so make sure your patterns are facing the way you would like.
 Next, line up strips "a" and "b" and staple all strips together at the bottom.